DanHodges/TheologicalDictionary/jesus-nature-divine.md

 # Jesus Nature-divine
-Definition of Jesus Nature-divine coming soon.
+The definition of Jesus Nature-divine is coming soon!